-Vital signs (blood pressure and heart rate, respiration rate and body temperature) will be measured at screening and check-in and taken after the subject has been supine for 5 minutes.
-Vital signs will be measured on Day -1, prior to administration of apixaban on the morning of Days 1-4, 30 minutes prior to study drug, at 1.5, 4, 8 and 24 hours post-study drug.
+Vital signs (blood pressure and heart rate, respiration rate and body temperature) will be measured at screening and check-in and taken while the subject is supine for 5 minutes.
+Vital signs will be measured at screening, check-in, prior to administration of rivaroxaban on Days 1-3, 30 minutes prior to study drug, at 1, 4, 8 and 24 hrs post study drug.